MA in Art & Design Education

 Our MA program offers summer residencies on VCFA’s beautiful Montpelier campus, along with ongoing coursework and mentorship throughout the year.

-In this innovative one-year degree program, you’ll join VCFA’s creative community for a two-week summer residency in Vermont where you’ll build community and participate in provocative hands-on and theoretical workshops.
-Post-residency, you’ll return home for a year of faculty-supported independent research, then you’ll return to campus for a one-week graduation residency the following summer.
+In this innovative one-year degree program, you’ll join VCFA’s creative community for a two-week summer residency in Vermont where you’ll build relationships with other art educators and participate in provocative workshops and seminars.
+Post-residency, you’ll return home and embark on a year of faculty-supported independent research, then you’ll come back to campus for a one-week graduation residency the following summer.

 Our graduate students come to us with diverse artistic backgrounds.
 What they have in common is a desire to share their artistic passions, a belief in the transformative power of art, and a need for affordable, flexible graduate education.